akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 A persistence plugin proxy allows sharing of journals and snapshot stores across multiple actor systems (on the same or on different nodes).
 This, for example, allows persistent actors to failover to a backup node and continue using the shared journal instance from the backup node.
-The proxy works by forwarding all the journal/snapshot store messages to a single, shared, persistence plugin instance, and therefor supports any use case supported by the proxied plugin.
+The proxy works by forwarding all the journal/snapshot store messages to a single, shared, persistence plugin instance, and therefore supports any use case supported by the proxied plugin.

 @@@ warning